Eating during the holiday season

 You can toast the holidays, but drinking to excess, is not healthy.
 Canada’s low-risk alcohol drinking guidelines say to reduce long-term health risks, you should consumer no more than two drinks a day, five times a week.
 Alcohol not only increases one’s appetite but also dehydrates.
 Sip smarter this holiday season.
 Keep in mind liquid calories add up quickly, so avoid rich drinks like spiked eggnog and those candy cane martinis.
 Instead opt for white wine or cranberry spritzers and drink water between each alcoholic drink to stay hydrated and slow down your drinking.

-ADT by Telus, Canada’s leader in security, wishes you a happy, healthy and safe holiday season!
-For more information on home security or interactive business solutions, call 888.ADT.ASAP today.
+TELUS SmartHome Security, Canada’s leader in security, wishes you a happy, healthy and safe holiday season!
+For more information on home security or interactive business solutions, call 855.958.8181 today.